nauerster/developer-guides/code/JS.md

 	```

-- **You can also create a re-usable object know as a 'class function' in JavaScript:**
+- **You can also create a re-usable object know as a 'First Class Function' in JavaScript:**

+> First Class Functions: Everything you can do with other types you can do with functions.
+You can assign them to variables, pass them around, create them on the fly.

 	```javascript